-Diving is pricey, $110 for a double dive and the most I was able to get off was $10.
+Diving is pricey, $110 for a double dive, and the most I was able to get off was $10.
 Mnemba is also the best diving spot.
 If you want these activities cheaper, you can head to Matemwe, which is the closest point.
-From there you should be able to negotiate the cheapest deal.
+From there, you should be able to negotiate the cheapest deal.

 If you are planning to do multiple activities, find a ‘captain’ that you like and negotiate a package.
 To haggle prices lower, you can always cut things out.
-For example, included food or by shorten the trip from 3 to 2 hours.
+For example, included food or by shortening the trip from 3 to 2 hours.
 Equally, ask for snorkel gear and transfers to be included.
-With all the activities though, the best thing you can do is to make friends.
+With all the activities, though, the best thing you can do is to make friends.
 Share the cost between you massively cuts prices.

 Top tips for Zanzibar

 - If you catch a flight over from Dar es Salam, ask the pilot if you can sit in the front.
-The airline sells the co pilot seat as a ticket meaning that you can get a great front row seat of the island as you fly in
+The airline sells the co-pilot seat as a ticket, meaning that you can get a great front-row seat of the island as you fly in

 - Most things on the Island will be paid for in cash (especially if travelling to Zanzibar on a budget as you will be paying the locals).
 Although dollars are accepted, paying in the local currency is cheaper.